 6. Global-Local Mismatch of the Economic Benefits of Ports

 - Labor usually comes from the local community, and its benefits (mostly wages) are derived in the region, particularly indirect job multipliers.
-As port employment went down because of mechanization and containerization, so did the local labor benefits.
+As port employment went down because of mechanization and containerization, so have the local labor benefits.
 Yet, several port jobs are remunerated at a wage that is much higher than those usually found in the manufacturing sector.
-The most important employment multiplier of ports is usually over trucking.
+The most important employment multiplier of ports is usually related to trucking.

 - Port land use is usually regulated by leasing and concession contracts, but land prices are often a tool for attracting investors and usually do not reflect real value.
 This underlines that the impacts of ports on real estate values are not necessarily fully accounted for.

 - Local transport infrastructure, namely roads, are usually provided for free (or at a fee lower than costs).
 This represents a form of local or regional subsidy for globally-focused activities.

 - Taxes and customs duties are only partly allocated to the port region.
 They are usually a national source of income used to fund other social and infrastructure programs.

 - Environmental (pollution) and social (noise, accidents) externalities are assumed by the community, while the generators of these externalities usually bear only a fraction of them.

 Therefore, port benefits are increasingly distributed across actors and concern geography that transcends the local community and, at times, the region.
 This trend skews the assessment of the benefits of port investments, where the local economic impacts can be much less significant than those at the regional or national levels.
 Conflicts or pressures can result from local communities that may be disappointed because their expectations about the economic benefits of port activities may not be met.
 At the same time, their perception of environmental externalities is present.
 Still, despite the complexity of assessing their economic impacts, ports remain fundamental to the economic well-being of the nations, regions, and localities they are embedded in.